imadBelattar/Spring-Boot-Angular/README.md

 3. Run `npm install` to install all required dependencies.
 4. Once installation is complete, run `ng serve --open` to start the Angular server and automatically open the application in your default web browser.

+//you can fit the example of the admin dashboard (the image is at images/adminDashboard.jpg) when logged in as administartor

 ## Contributors